VikParuchuri/tabled/README.md

 ```

 - `DATA_PATH` can be an image, pdf, or folder of images/pdfs
+- `--format` specifies output format for each table (`markdown`, `html`, or `csv`)
+- `--save_json` saves additional row and column information in a json file
+- `--save_debug_images` saves images showing the detected rows and columns
-- `--skip_detection` means that the images you pass in are all cropped tables and don't need any detection.
+- `--skip_detection` means that the images you pass in are all cropped tables and don't need any table detection.
-- `--detect_boxes` by default, tabled will attempt to pull cell information out of the pdf.
+- `--detect_cell_boxes` by default, tabled will attempt to pull cell information out of the pdf.
 If you instead want cells to be detected by a detection model, specify this (usually you only need this with pdfs that have bad embedded text).
 - `--save_images` specifies that images of detected rows/columns and cells should be saved.

 The `results.json` file will contain a json dictionary where the keys are the input filenames without extensions.
 Each value will be a list of dictionaries, one per page of the input document.
 Each page dictionary contains: